-How important is trust in business and can it be won back if it's lost?
+How important is trust in business, and can it be won back if it is lost?
 Matthew Gwyther investigates and gets an exclusive interview with Audi chairman Rupert Stadler.

 The revelation that Volkswagen cheated emissions tests is the latest in a line of scandals that have dented the public's faith in business since 2008's financial crisis.

 It was seen as a betrayal of trust.
 But just what is trust and how important is it in business?
 And, once it has been lost, can it ever be won back?

 The editor of Management Today, Matthew Gwyther, interviews Rupert Stadler, the chairman of Audi - which is part of the VW group.